-Subpools: OHFA has two subpools for this funding pool.
-These subpools will follow the same competitive criteria but will be scored only against other projects submitted in the subpool.
+Subpools: The subpools will follow the same competitive criteria but will be scored only against other projects submitted in the subpool.

 (1) General Occupancy: Approximately 70% of Metropolitan County Funding Pool

 General occupancy housing is that which is not restricted to any specific population, such as seniors.